C0DE-CLUB/START-HERE/Sign Up Sheet.md

 You will be brought up up to a comparing changes page, create pull request to commit to a merger file change!
 Pull-requests will be viewed daily, I will then add you as a collaborater so you can edit, create and share with everyone else.

-Hector Garibay, 92LRS, TyphonMedia
+Hector Garibay, 92LRS, TyphonMedia:
-Derek Kirby, 92CS, TzZek
+Derek Kirby, 92CS, TzZek:
-Victor Lozoya, 92CS, Saucy
+Victor Lozoya, 92CS, Saucy:
-Vagedes Joey, 92CS, javagedes
+Vagedes Joey, 92CS, javagedes:

 For a guide to sign up visit this link: https://bit.ly/FCSignUpTutorial